Ponytail Palm Care Guide: How to Grow This Easy, Long-Lived Houseplant

 About Ponytail Palms

-Despite its name and palm-like appearance, the ponytail palm is not a true “palm.”
+Despite its name and palm-like appearance, the ponytail palm is not a true palm.
 In fact, it is more closely related to desert plants in the Agave and Yucca genera (such as Joshua trees).

-The typical ponytail palm consists of a large, domed “stump,” which tapers off into a thinner stem.
+The typical ponytail palm consists of a large, domed stump, which tapers off into a thinner stem.
 As the plant ages, one or more rosettes of long, green, leathery leaves develop from the top of the stem.
 Indoors, the leaves can reach up to 3 feet long, but outdoors, they may be double that length.

 Kept indoors, they are rarely taller than 4 feet.
 However, as Susan Mahr of the University of Wisconsin-Madison explains, “In containers, ponytail palms will grow slower than if in the ground, and the plants will remain small if kept in a small pot.
 They can go for many years before needing to be repotted.
-Moving it to a larger pot will give it room to grow in both height and girth.
+Moving your ponytail palm to a larger pot will give it room to grow in both height and girth.
 They can be very long-lived and can easily outlive their owners.
 However, older plants may be difficult to manage because of sheer size and weight if not kept on the smaller size.”

 Planting

-Choosing Soil and a Pot
+Choosing a Growing Medium and a Pot

 Growing